The Proteolysis Map

-The Proteolysis MAP (PMAP) is an integrated web resource focused on proteases.
+The Proteolysis MAP (PMAP) was an integrated web resource focused on proteases.
+Its domain now links to a scam/spam browser extender.

 Rationale

-PMAP is to aid the protease researchers in reasoning about proteolytic networks and metabolic pathways.
+PMAP was designed to aid the protease researchers in reasoning about proteolytic networks and metabolic pathways.

 History and funding

 PMAP was originally created at the Burnham Institute for Medical Research, La Jolla, California.
 In 2004 the National Institutes of Health (NIH) selected a team led by Jeffrey W. Smith, to establish the Center on Proteolytic Pathways (CPP).
-As part of the NIH Roadmap for Biomedical research, the center develops technology to study the behavior of proteins and to disburse that knowledge to the scientific community at large.
+As part of the NIH Roadmap for Biomedical research, the center develops technology to study the behavior of proteins and to disseminate that knowledge to the scientific community at large.

 Focal point

 Proteases are a class of enzymes that regulate much of what happens in the human body, both inside the cell and out, by cleaving peptide bonds in proteins.
 Through this activity, they govern the four essential cell functions: differentiation, motility, division and cell death — and activate important extracellular episodes, such as the biochemical cascade effect in blood clotting.
-Simply stated, life could not exist without them.
+Life could not exist without them.
 Extensive on-line classification system for proteases (also referred as peptidases) is deposited in the MEROPS database.

-The goal
+Goal

 Proteolytic pathways, or proteolysis, are the series of events controlled by proteases that occur in response to specific stimuli.
-In addition to the clotting of blood, the production of insulin can be viewed as a proteolytic pathway, as the activation, regulation and inhibition of that protein is the result of proteases reacting to changing glucose levels and triggering other proteases downstream.
+The clotting of blood and production of insulin can be viewed as proteolytic pathways.
+The activation, regulation and inhibition of the protein are protease reactions to changing glucose levels and trigger other proteases downstream.